interglobalvision/text-adventure/story.md

 ---

-###[12a] Eddo Stern - Vietnam Romance
+###[12a] Eddo Stern - 'Vietnam Romance'

 You watch as side-scrolling scenes of richly colored watercolor landscapes fall from right to left across a large flat-screen monitor in the center of the floor you stand on.
 You crouch down momentarily to meet the screen at eye-level.
 The scenes before you switch between clouds and cities and war zones and deserts (some road in a rainy rural Vietnam, an airport in the Mojave desert, an airport cafe, a stormy night sky high in the clouds with airplanes struggling to stay in flight, a desert road with tanks trudging across).
-Occasionally text appears onscreen with video game prompts: "press any button to play", or dialogue floating above characters heads.
+Occasionally text appears onscreen with video game prompts: 'press any button to play', or dialogue floating above characters heads.
 You decide that this is in-game video from a video game, but the aesthetic of the watercolor graphics is unfamiliar.
 You watch as a tank travels up a hill annhiliating giant text characters with its mounted machine gun.

 *go to [12]*

 ---

-###[12b] Bruce Nauman - Raw War
+###[12b] Bruce Nauman - 'Raw War'

 You see a lithograph displaying the word 'WAR' in uppercase red letters.
 You squint your eyes and see that behind 'WAR' is the word 'RAW', slightly fainter.
 Behind that 'WAR' again and then 'RAW' and it seems to repeat on as it disappears in the pitch black space.
 You wonder if the text is like a neon sign, and if the depth is a play with time.
 The oscillation between 'WAR' and 'RAW' brings to your mind some oscillating dichotomies in the work such as one between image and text...or another between stillness and motion.